Cardiac Nurse Resume Example

 Dartmouth College, Hanover, NH

 Adding a list of your key skills provides a quick reference for the reader of what you can bring to a cardiac nurse role.
 Skills such as ekg interpretation skills or effective communication skills are particularly useful for cardiac nurse jobs.
-Again, refer to the job description and make sure you include skills that the employer has listed as essential or desirable for employment as a cardiac nurse.
+Again, include any skills that match those listed in the job description.
+Focus particularly on technical skills required for cardiac nurse jobs and transferable skills that show your qualities as a cardiac nurse.

 How to include hard skills on your cardiac nurse resume